KumoCorp/kumomta/docs/changelog/main.md

   which allowed a given source IP which successfully authenticated in one session to appear authenticated for other separate connections made by that *same IP* to/from the same domain, within the same 60 second period. #320

+* TSA daemon would not report the list of scheduled queue suspensions in the initial websocket request made by a (re)connecting client.